-In September 2021, the Board approved an increase in our stock repurchase authorization to \$1.0 billion.
-At December 31, 2022, we have approximately \$527 million remaining of the Board's repurchase authorization.
+In November 2023, the Board approved an increase in our stock repurchase authorization to \$1.0 billion.
+At December 31, 2023, we have approximately \$950.0 million remaining of the Board's repurchase authorization.
 We intend to deploy future available cash towards dividends and stock repurchases consistent with our return driven capital allocation policy.

-We have exited substantially all of our self-perform at-risk construction businesses and divested our remaining non-core oil and gas businesses in January 2022.
+We have exited substantially all of our self-perform at-risk construction businesses.
 As part of our ongoing plan to improve profitability and maintain a reduced risk profile, we continuously evaluate our geographic exposure.
-In March 2022, we substantially completed our exit of all business operations in Russia consistent with our announcement on March 7, 2022.